GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

 - PUT `/API/tickets/{ticketId}/close`

     - Description: Allows to close any ticket.
-Upon successful completion of the request, the ticket status will be "CLOSED"
+Upon successful completion of the request, the ticket status will be " CLOSED"
     - Request body: changedBy and an optional description.

       ```